sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/README.md

   <img width=50% src="https://user-images.githubusercontent.com/44863827/151402320-3ed9a157-59cd-4a5d-8209-312e9aaf0b7c.png">

+  In order to express the value as % of total, we need the total population for each ADM3 unit.

+- Zonal statistic: select "sum" criteria on the Population layer of choice.

-If the hazard is represented by **one layer**, it is assumed to represent the annual impact.
+If the hazard is represented by **one layer**, it is assumed to represent the Expected Annual Impact (EAI).

-Otherwise, this procedure is repeated for **each RP layer**, and the Expected Annua Impact is computed in the following steps.
+Otherwise, this procedure is repeated for **each RP layer**, and then the EAI is computed as described in the following steps.

 - Once reapeted over all RP layers, the ADM3 layer used to perform zonal statistic will have all the required information to calculate EAI.

+- The impact for each column is multiplied by the year frequency of the return period (RPf), calculated as RPf = 1/RP or, in the case where the set includes RP 1 year, as:
+    RPf = 1 - EXP(-1/RP)

+-

 ### USING IMPACT CATEGORIES CLASSIFICATION